archezinternational/hugo/content/shop/treespack.md

 ___

 Hi archifriend!
-Below we leave you all the specifications of this product:
+Below we leave you this product specification:

-**File size:** 8.30 MB

-**Format:** PSD FILES

-**Software compatibility:** Adobe Photoshop

-**Content:** 5 PSD files each with a different kind of tree, each tree has 3 different textures that you can edit them and use together or separately on your post-productions and illustrations
+You will receive: **5 PSD files each with a different kind of tree**, each tree contains 3 textures; contour, monochrome and watercolor, that you can edit and use together or separately in your post-production and illustrations

+With just a couple of clicks you will be able to:

+· **Create different styles** for each tree

+· **Save time** when setting your floor plans with the versatility of this pack

+· **Combine them and create environments** with varied vegetation

+**File size**: 8.30 MB

+**Format**: PSD FILES

+S**oftware compatibility**: Adobe Photoshop

 _____

 ¡Hola archifriend!
 A continuación te dejamos todas las especificaciones de este producto:

-**Tamaño de archivo:** 8.30 MB

-**Formato:** PSD

-**Compatibilidad de software:** Adobe Photoshop

-**Contenido:** 5 archivos PSD cada uno con un tipo diferente de árbol, cada árbol tiene 3 texturas diferentes que puedes editar y usar juntas o por separado en tus post-producciones e ilustraciones
+Recibirás en contenido: **5 archivos PSD cada uno con un tipo diferente de árbol**, cada árbol contiene 3 texturas; contorno, monocromatico y acuarela, las cuales podrás editar y usar juntas o por separado en tus post-producciones e ilustraciones

+Con solo un par de clicks vas a poder:

+· **Crear diferentes estilos** para cada árbol

+· **Ahorrar tu tiempo** al momento de ambientar tus plantas con la versatilidad de este pack

+· **Combinarlos y crear ambientes** con vegetación variada

+**Tamaño de archivo**: 8.30 MB

+**Formato**: PSD

+**Compatibilidad de software**: Adobe Photoshop